masasakano/sub_object/.github/README.md

 whenever a destructive method is applied, this class tries to raise NoMethodError exception.
 The routine to identify the destructive method relies thoroughly on the method name.
 The methods ending with "!" are regarded as destructive.
-Other standard distructive method names are defined in the constant {SubObject::DESTRUCTIVE_METHODS}.
+Other standard destructive method names are defined in the constant {SubObject::DESTRUCTIVE_METHODS}.
 Each child class may add entries or modify it.

-Note that if a (likely user-defined) desturctive method passes the check, the result is most likely to be different from intended.
+Note that if a (likely user-defined) destructive method passes the check, the result is most likely to be different from intended.
 It certainly never alters this instance destructively (unless `[]` method of the source object returns self, which is against the Ruby convention), and the returned value